-FORM ADV PART 2A - APPENDIX 1 WRAP FEE PROGRAM BROCHURE
+FORM ADV PART 2A BROCHURE

-This wrap fee program brochure provides information about the qualifications and business practices of The Money Advisor Group, LLC.
-If you have any questions about the contents of this brochure, contact us at 706-256-0115.
+This brochure provides information about the qualifications and business practices of The Money Advisor Group, LLC.
+If you have any questions about the contents of this brochure, please contact us at 706-256-0115.
 The information in this brochure has not been approved or verified by the United States Securities and Exchange Commission or by any state securities authority.